-- If your daughter has any special educational or medical needs or a disability for which special arrangements are needed for the entrance test then please select yes in the drop down box and give brief details in the box provided. - IMPORTANT It is vital that you let us know of any relevant information in advance of the test day because any needs cannot be taken into consideration and/or allowances cannot made after the test has taken place. - Kendrick School will contact you to discuss and agree any special arrangements required. - You will be asked to send in supporting information from an accredited professional if extra time or particular arrangements are being requested.
+- If your daughter has any special educational or medical needs or a disability for which special arrangements are needed for the entrance test, then please select yes in the drop down box and give brief details in the box provided. - IMPORTANT It is vital that you let us know of any relevant information in advance of the test day because any needs cannot be taken into consideration and/or allowances cannot made after the test has taken place. - Kendrick School will contact you to discuss and agree any special arrangements required.
+We will also send a SEND form to your daughter's primary school for them to complete. - You will be asked to send in supporting information from an accredited professional if extra time or particular arrangements are being requested.
 It will also be necessary to establish a history of need by demonstrating that similar arrangements are in place at your daughter's current school. - If your daughter has a medical need (such as asthma or allergies) please indicate in the box provided the medication she will bring with her to the test.
 Please provide the same details that you would with her primary school or if she was going on an extracurricular trip for example.